blouyakis/emt_basic/module_4_test.md

 ### Q11 🟡
 **Front**
-20-year-old male shot LUQ; pulsating mid-abdominal mass.
-Immediate action?
+An unresponsive 20-year-old male was shot in the left upper abdominal quadrant.
+His skin is pale and diaphoretic.
+His airway is open, and his lungs are clear to auscultation.
+You palpate a pulsating mass midline between his xiphoid process and umbilicus.
+You should immediately:
 • C-collar & long board • Assess vitals • Apply dry dressing • **Rapid transport**

 **Back**